|Other IN Resources|

 1917-18 WWI Draft Registrations

-Cities, Towns & Communities located in Starke County include Hamlet, Knox, North Judson.
+Cities and towns located in the County include Hamlet, Knox, North Judson.

-Townships located in Starke County include California, Center, Davis, Jackson, North Bend, Oregon, Railroad, Washington, Wayne.
+Townships located in the County include California, Center, Davis, Jackson, North Bend, Oregon, Railroad, Washington, Wayne.

 Starke County vital records can be found at the Indiana Office of Vital Records which has copies of birth and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Indiana for current fees and application process.

-The below details shows what birth, death, marriage, land, wills, and legal records are typically in Starke County.
-The dates indicated listed below are the first widely known records for this particular county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Starke County.
+The years listed below are the first noted records with this county.
+See Also Indiana Corthouse Records Research Guide.

-The following are links to Genealogy and family history, Records and Resources relevant to Starke County.
-A lot of these genealogy links fall into 3 categories: Business oriented Sites, Personal Sites or Organization Sites.
+The following are web links to Genealogy, Records and Resources pertaining to Starke County.
+These genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
 Some have free access some require a cost.
-This is simply a directory which has been collected or submitted.
+This is simply a collection that has been gathered or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to provide your own most liked Starke County genealogy or family history related sites.